- What does a delay effect do in music and what are the major methods of creating delay?

 But what exactly does delay as an effect do to our audio?
-We’ve all stood in a large empty room or maybe at one end of a canyon and yelled “hellooooo!” and heard the sound repeated back at us a short time later.
+We’ve all stood in a large empty room or maybe at one end of a

-The technology for delay as an audio effect originated with the use of tape loops as early as the 1940s, and some artists used primitive delay effects (most notably “slapback” delay) throughout the 1950s.
-But it was really the Beatles and other artists in the 60s that made it so recognizable as they were able to incorporate it into the popular music of the time in so many new ways.
+The technology for delay as an audio effect originated with tape loops as early as the 1940s, and some artists used primitive delay effects (most notably “slapback” delay) throughout the 1950s.
+But it was the Beatles and other artists in the 60s that made it so recognizable as they were able to incorporate it into the popular music of the time in so many new ways.

 Delay further evolved throughout the 1970s and 80s thanks to the rapid technological advances of that era.
 Even in the 2020s, it is still being refined and expanded upon as CPU and RAM specifications continue to improve.

 So, we know that delay is extremely useful.
 But it can also be really easy to abuse and create an echoy-and smeary mess.
 It’s important to understand both how delay effects work and how different types of delays can give you access to a wide palette of sounds.